 The Republic is continuing its humanitarian efforts to provide shelter to those fleeing the conflict in Syria.
-As of December 23, 2020, Turkey had granted temporary protection to 3,638,104 Syrians.
-58,846 of those are residing in temporary accommodation centers.
-There are currently more than 1 million school-age Syrian children in Turkey and almost 685,000 of them can attend school.

-The number of polyclinic services provided to Syrians since 2011 has reached over 66 million, while those receiving in-patient treatment exceeded 2.3 million.
-Almost 2 million surgeries were conducted on Syrians and over 526,000 Syrians babies were born in Turkey.
+As of June 16, 2021, Turkey had granted temporary protection to 3,681,531 Syrians.
+55,743 of those are residing in temporary accommodation centers.
+As of May 2021, there are almost 1.2 million school-age (between 5 and 17 years old) Syrian children in Turkey and 773,040 of them can attend school.
+The number of polyclinic services provided to Syrians since 2011 has reached over 66 million, while those receiving inpatient treatment exceeded 2.3 million.
+Almost 2 million surgeries were conducted on Syrians and over 526,000 Syrian babies were born in Turkey.

-In addition to Syrians, there are over 320,000 persons from different nationalities in Turkey seeking international protection.
+In addition to Syrians, there are over 320,000 persons from different nationalities in Turkey seeking international protection, as of March 31, 2021, according to data released by the United Nations Refugee Agency ("UNHCR").